 The Draft 2015 Louisiana Statewide Transportation was adopted by the Policy Committee on November 19th, 2015.
-The Draft Plan document is accessible directly below.
-The Final Statewide Transportation Plan document will be available on this site in the first quarter of 2016.
+The Draft Plan document is accessible below.
+The complete Final Statewide Transportation Plan document will be available on this site by late summer, 2016.

 Previous 2003 and 2008 Statewide Transportation Plans

 In December 2003 the Louisiana Statewide Transportation Plan completed by the Department of Transportation and Development (DOTD) was adopted by the Louisiana Investment in Infrastructure for Economic Prosperity (LIIEP) Commission.
 The Plan, which included extensive participation and input from agencies and major stakeholders throughout the state, addressed multimodal transportation needs within the context of a growing economy.
 A few years later, Hurricanes Katrina and Rita redefined needs.
 As a result, a Review and Status report was completed in 2008 that considered the impacts of the storms and reported on the implementation status and updated construction costs of the 2003 Plan recommendations.